dbtedman/postcss-prefixwrap/README.md

 In certain scenarios, you may want `PrefixWrap()` to exclude certain CSS files.
 This is done using the `blacklist` option.

+> ⚠️ **Please note** that each item in the `blacklist` is parsed as a regular expression.
+This will impact how file paths are matched when you need to support both Windows and Unix like operating systems which use different path separators.

 > If `whitelist` option is also included, `blacklist` will be ignored.